 Andrew Blum is an author, journalist, and speaker.

-His new book, The Weather Machine: A Journey Inside the Forecast, will be published in June 2019 by Ecco/HarperCollins in the US, The Bodley Head in the UK, and Knauss in Germany.
+His new book, The Weather Machine: A Journey Inside the Forecast, was published in June 2019 by Ecco/HarperCollins in the US, The Bodley Head in the UK, and—coming in November 2019—Knauss in Germany.

 His previous book, Tubes: A Journey to the Center of the Internet, was the first ever book-length look at the physical infrastructure of the Internet—all the data centers, undersea cables and tubes filled with light.
 It was published in 2012 to wide acclaim, became a National Bestseller, and has been translated into ten languages.
 Blum discussed Tubes with Terry Gross on NPR’s Fresh Air; BBC 4 presented it as a “Book of the Week”; and Blum spoke about his journey on the stages of TED Global.